Symmetries of statistics on lattice paths between two boundaries: A bijective proof of the independence of the Tutte polynomial from the ordering of the ground set.

-\begin{thm} Let $\prec$ be a linear order on $E$, and let $x\prec y$ be adjacent elements in this order.
+\begin{theorem} Let $\prec$ be a linear order on $E$, and let $x\prec y$ be adjacent elements in this order.
 Let $\prec'$ be the order obtained from $\prec$ by reversing the relative order of $x$ and $y$ and keeping the rest of order relationships unchanged.
-Define a map $\varphi_{xy}:\BB\rightarrow\BB$ by letting $\varphi_{xy}(B)=B'$, where \beq B'= \eeq Then $\varphi_{xy}$ is a bijection with the property that the internal and external activity of $(B,\prec)$ equal the internal and external activity of $(B',\prec')$, respectively. \end{thm}
+Define a map $\varphi_{xy}:\BB\rightarrow\BB$ by letting $\varphi_{xy}(B)=B'$, where \beq B'= \eeq Then $\varphi_{xy}$ is a bijection with the property that the internal and external activity of $(B,\prec)$ equal the internal and external activity of $(B',\prec')$, respectively. \end{theorem}

 \begin{proof} Let us first show that $\varphi_{xy}$ is a bijection.
 We claim that given $B'\in\BB$, we can recover $B$ applying the map $\varphi_{yx}$, which sends $B'$ to \beq B''= \eeq The fact that $B''=B$ is clear if either $x,y\in B$ or $x,y\notin B$, or if $B^{x\leftrightarrow y}\notin\BB$, because in these cases $B''=B'=B$.
 Suppose now that $B$ contains exactly one element from $\{x,y\}$, and $B^{x\leftrightarrow y}\in\BB$.
 If $x$ is inactive w.r.t.\ $(B,\prec)$ and $y$ is inactive w.r.t.\ $(B,\prec')$, then $B'=B$ by definition, and in this case, since $y$ is inactive w.r.t.\ $(B',\prec')$ and $x$ is inactive w.r.t.\ $(B',\prec)$, we have that $B''=B$.